 You will definitely want to order the hummus and pita with preserved lemon, and seriously – order more pita.
 They make it in-house and it’s some of the best I’ve ever had.
 Pillowy and comforting, it’s the perfect pair with any cocktail.
 I’m especially a fan of the Old Fashioned inspired cocktail with a brûlée’ed orange.

+This article was co-written with Erin Peterson of Trending Northwest magazine.
 We also run the Trending Northwest podcast and YouTube channel, which you can check out here: Trending Northwest.

 Looking for free things to do in Spokane after enjoying happy hour?
 Check out our list of the top free things to do in Spokane here!